 Call Recorder Pro ($10)

-You can record incoming or outgoing calls with this app, but you must first set up a three-way call by putting your call on hold, dialing in the recorder through the app, and then merging the calls, which is a bit of a hassle.
-On the other hand, it does mean you can start recording calls that are already in progress quite easily.
-It’s a reliable service that makes it simple to manage your recordings, and you can download them and share them via SMS, email, Dropbox, and other apps.
+You can record incoming or outgoing calls with this app, but you must first set up a three-way call by putting your call on hold, dialing in the recorder through the app, and then merging the calls.
+But that means you can start recording calls already in progress, which is an advantage.
+Call Recorder Pro is a reliable service that makes it simple to manage your recordings, and you can download them and share them via SMS, email, Dropbox, and other apps.
 The $10 fee will get you 300 minutes, but you can also buy 150 minutes for $5 or 30 minutes for $1.

 IntCall Call Recorder (free)